 Each attitude block with the definitions section shall provide block start and block end identifiers.

-The block start and block end epochs shall be given unique indetifiers for further reference.
+The block start and block end epochs shall be given unique identifiers for further reference.

 The reason not to give actual epochs but unique identfieris is that the defined block is generic and can then be used for any required time interval later in the request part of the PRM.